D-Tsonev/project-4-client/README.md

 ## The Brief

-- To build a full-stack application, making our back end and front end
+- To build a full-stack application, making our back end and front end.
 - Use a Python Django API, using Django REST Framework to serve our data from a PostgresSQL database.
 - Consume our API with a separate frontend built with React.
 - Build a complete product, which most likely means multiple relationships and CRUD functionality for at least a couple of models.